WORKING AT HEIGHT

 “Working at height comes with risks.
 It’s a regretful reality that working from height has been – and remains – the main cause of fatalities in the construction sector, with some 29 workers having lost their lives due to a fall from height from 2019 to August 2020.
 As such, any opportunity for collaboration, learning, and reflection on the subject should be embraced.

-Our Working at Height campaign (running 28 Sept to 2 Oct 2020) would not have been possible without likeminded colleagues, who are all committed to reducing the number of injuries and fatalities caused by falls.
-Our thanks go to Jason Anker, No Falls Foundation, Kentec, PASMA, The Ladder Association, Access Industry Forum, HSS Training, Lighthouse Safety, and IPAF for their input and support.”
+Our Working at Height campaign (28 Sept – 2 Oct 2020) would not have been possible without likeminded colleagues, who are all committed to reducing the number of injuries and fatalities caused by falls.
+Our thanks go to Jason Anker, No Falls Foundation, Kentec, PASMA, The Ladder Association, Access Industry Forum, HSS Training, and IPAF for their input and support.”

 Working at Height

 Please use the dropdowns below to find information relating to Working at Height.